angular/angular/aio/content/guide/set-document-title.md

 {@a top}

-Our app should be able to make the browser title bar say whatever we want it to say.
+Your app should be able to make the browser title bar say whatever you want it to say.
 This cookbook explains how to do it.

-**See the <live-example name="cb-set-document-title"></live-example>**.
+See the <live-example name="cb-set-document-title"></live-example>.

 <table>